Fabian1409/fda/README.md

 - eaten = 163671
 - time_to_cheese mean = 89.63880390802369 +/- 1.646801640971177
 - fed per 1000 epochs mean = 10.126126126126128 +/- 0.16208290523952368

+## Mouse Improvements
+to improve the mouse agent, i added rewards if the mouse moves towards the cheese if it is contained in the current state. if it moved away from the cheese, it is punished (negative reward). i used dijkstra's algorithm to find what the best move would have been and in the next epoch i check if the mouse took that move or not. the same is applied for the cat, but instead the mouse is punished if it moved towards it and rewarded if not.

+to stop the mouse from getting stuck in a repeating pattern, i punish the mouse if it reached a cell again. this is can lead to false punishments if going back was a good move, but thius should not be to relevant.